EnablerRx/EnablerRx.github.io/_pages/about.md

 My research interest broadly lies in AI and its constructive impacts on humanity.
 I aspire to deliver Trustworthy AI, including areas such as reliable evaluation, alignment, and scalable oversight.
 And I am dedicated to unleashing the full potential of imperfect AI in practical applications, especially in fields like psychology, medicine, education, social good, and science.

+I am currently working on LLM evaluation, with a focus on constructing benchmarks that reflect the complexity of real-world scenarios and creating reliable automatic evaluation methods.

 Feel free to reach out to me if you'd like to discuss research or explore potential collaboration!

+I am seeking self-motivated undergraduate or master’s students to work on LLM evaluation.
+If you’re interested, I’d be happy to hear from you!

 <!--